-I also want to commend the Varnum Library for organizing last night’s event.
+I also want to commend the Varnum Memorial Library for organizing last night’s event.
 It was very well done.
 Moderator Lucie Garand did a great job.
 Last night’s forum was a shining example of why libraries are important to democracy.

 There were many good questions last night, but other than questions about schools, I don’t recall any questions about local government.
 I have questions for Zac and Lucy about local government.
 I did not ask these questions last night because I did not know how to present them in a way that either the candidates or the audience would understand them in that forum.
 They require some background explanation.